monetize360/monetize360-air-demo/README.md

 Welcome to the Monetize360 NVIDIA AIR Demo Marketplace environment.

-This demo provides access to the Monetize360 SaaS platform hosted securely in AWS Cloud.
+This demo provides access to the Monetize360 platform hosted securely in AWS Cloud.
 The NVIDIA AIR environment is used as a lightweight demo launcher and onboarding environment for customers and evaluators.

 ---

 ## About Monetize360

-Monetize360 is a cloud-native SaaS platform designed to help enterprises accelerate digital monetization, API enablement, workflow orchestration, and platform integration.
+Monetize360 is a cloud-native platform designed to help enterprises accelerate digital monetization, API enablement, workflow orchestration, and platform integration.

 Key capabilities include:

 - API Management
 - Workflow Automation
-- SaaS Monetization
+- Monetization
 - Enterprise Integrations
 - Observability and Monitoring
 - Cloud-Native Deployments